-In this lession, you will learn totall six levels html headings tags, i.e. <h1> <h2> <h3> <h4> <h5> and <h6>. <h1> is the most important tag, while <h2> is the second important tag for an HTML document.
-The web browser automatically implements some elements to these tags, e.g. font size, line break, margin spaces etc.
+In this lesson, you will learn total six levels HTML headings tags, i.e. <h1> <h2> <h3> <h4> <h5> and <h6>. <h1> is the most important tag, while <h2> is the second important tag for an HTML document.
+The web browser automatically implements some elements to these tags, e.g. font size, line break, margin spaces, etc.

 Example of HTML Headings Tags <h1> to <h6>

-Following codes shows the six different HTML headings.
+The following codes show the six different HTML headings.
 Write this code in a text editor such as notepad or Notepad ++.
 Save it as a filename.html and then visualize it in your browser, checking that you get the expected result.